taosdata/TDengine/src/connector/C#/README.md

 **Note:**

 * TDengine V2.0.
 3.0 supports both 32-bit and 64-bit Windows systems,
-so when.
-NET project generates a .exe file, please select the correspond with "X86" or "x64" for the "Platform" under "Solution"/"Project".
+so when .NET project generates a .exe file, please select correspond with "X86" or "x64" for the "Platform" under "Solution"/"Project".
-* This.
-NET interface has been verified in Visual Studio 2015/2017, and other VS versions have yet to be verified.
+* This .NET interface has been verified in Visual Studio 2015/2017, and other VS versions have not being verified yet.
 * Since this.
 NET connector interface requires the taos.dll file, so before executing the application, copy the taos.dll file in the Windows {client_install_directory}/driver directory to the folder where the